3/4" Inch Thick Engineered Hardwood Flooring

 Adding ¾ inch plywood and a ¾ inch solid hardwood floor was often done in new construction before cabinets, appliances and baseboard.
 There were few elevation problems.
 In any remodeling phase, with all mentioned kept intact, a slew of issues come to mind including doors that may need trimming.
 In some cases, older entry doors had to be replaced as trimming was not an option, unless the threshold was raised.
 Even more, some metal doors needed complete replacement.
 Appliance clearance is another issue and baseboards with lower profiles.

 The labor costs exampled are contractor only pricing and not retail store.

 Issues to consider with high end ¾ inch engineered are lack of common trim moldings.
 However, they are designed more for higher end where trim moldings are rarely used anyway.
 Planning is important when it comes to tiled areas that connect where a common T-Molding would find it’s place.

 In cases like tile, the finished vertical height has to be brought up to meet flush with the hardwood while still leaving some expansion space (silicone caulk) shown with the illustration.
 This can be accomplished with cement backer board (common) for those with wood sub floors up north.
 For concrete sub floors, the same can be used or building up the tiled areas with a floor leveling compound.

 Carpeting connecting to hardwood is not an issue as shims made specifically for ramping carpet can be used underneath to slope ever so gradually to meet the ¾ inch thickness.
 In reality it’s not often this type of shimming is necessary especially with thicker pile carpeting.

 If you should happen to have instances where a custom molding is needed, our Amish hardwood manufacturing community source can handle any conceivable scenario.
-All custom moldings are also finished with your flooring, guaranteeing a color match.
+All custom moldings (including stair treads) are also finished with your flooring, guaranteeing a color match.